tangentyh/notes-of-tan/javaNotes.md

        ```java
        MODIFIER static final long serialVersionUID = 42L; // private is recommended
        ```
-     - by default, not recommended -- the serialization runtime will calculate a default `serialVersionUID` value for that class based on various aspects of the class (fingerprint), which may vary depending on compiler implementations
+     - generate by default, not recommended -- the serialization runtime will calculate a default `serialVersionUID` value for that class based on various aspects of the class (fingerprint), which may vary depending on compiler implementations
      - not applicable to array classes -- cannot declare explicitly, and the requirement for matching `serialVersionUID` values is waived for array classes
      - get version ID via CLI -- `serialver ClassName`
      - auto conversation when version ID match -- for data fields, skip when type is different, ignore additional, set absent to default
-   - use another object
+   - write or read with another object
      - when writing to stream -- implement `writeReplace`
        ```java
        MODIFIER Object writeReplace() throws ObjectStreamException;